 How It’s Spread

-Canine Cough is easily spread through direct contact, surfaces, and air.
-Dogs can contract Canine Cough anywhere an infected dog has been, this includes the vet’s office, the pet store, the dog park, etc. Even in the most hygienic, well-ventilated, spacious dog facilities, the possibility of a dog acquiring Canine Cough or Canine Influenza still exists.
+Canine Cough and Canine Influenza are easily spread through direct contact, surfaces, and air.
+Dogs can contract Canine Cough or Canine Influenza anywhere an infected dog has been, this includes the vet’s office, the pet store, the dog park, etc. Even in the most hygienic, well-ventilated, spacious dog facilities, the possibility of a dog acquiring Canine Cough or Canine Influenza still exists.

-Because a dog with Canine Cough may not show symptoms for up to a week after exposure, if an infected dog is in our care, it will likely leave the facility before ever showing signs of the infection.
+Because a dog with Canine Cough or Canine Influenza may not show symptoms for several days or up to a week after exposure, if an infected dog is in our care, it will likely leave the facility before ever showing signs of the infection.

 How It’s Treated

-All staff members are familiar with the symptoms of Canine Cough and have been trained on how to prevent the spread as best as possible should a dog in our facility show symptoms.
+All staff members are familiar with the symptoms of Canine Cough and Canine Influenza and have been trained on how to prevent the spread as best as possible should a dog in our facility show symptoms.
 We do several health checks on our boarding guests throughout the day and we are constantly sanitizing the facility.
 We require all of our guests to show proof of current vaccinations including Bordatella, DHPP, Rabies, & Canine Influenza.